siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 #### Write GPT

-If the partitioning of the hard disk corresponds to our ideas, we check once more whether everyting is in order with the command *Verify*.
+If the partitioning of the hard disk corresponds to our ideas, we check once more whether everyting is in order with the command *"Verify"*.
 If no errors are displayed, we choose *Write* and

 ![Write](./images/cgdisk/cgdisk_09.png)